eserlxl/aurgen/doc/MAPPING-SYSTEM.md

 ## License

-This system is part of aurgen and is licensed under the GNU General Public License v3.0 or later.
+This system is part of AURGen and is licensed under the GNU General Public License v3.0 or later.